hongyusu/TaxiTrajectoryPrediction/README.md

-# Taxi Trajectory Prediction, ECML-PKDD 2015
+# Taxi Trajectory Prediction

+This is one of the two competitions in ECML-PKDD 2015.

 ## Data preprocessing